A version of this article, as it originally appeared in the New Haven Independent on April 1, 2015, can be viewed here.

 With around 20,000 jobs and only 11,000 residents, there is a significant housing shortage Downtown.
 Projects like the Ninth Square District, The Taft, The Eli, and The Union exemplify how to re-use obsolete commercial buildings.
 Alternatively, 360 State and CenterPlan’s College Street building demonstrate the demand for large scale new residential construction.
 The conversion of Brown & Von Beren’s Crown Street Garage into apartments shows a possible future for underused parking garages in the city.
 These developments help to provide alternatives to commuting, encourage 24-7 activity and occupancy Downtown, stabilize the retail market, use parking more efficiently, and bring higher-income households into a Medium Income Area of the city.

 The continued development of these types of projects, however, will only add to Downtown’s supply of single occupancy households located in small apartment flats, which represents the overwhelming majority of its housing stock.
 Missing from this recent residential rejuvenation is market rate housing for middle and upper income families.
-The New York Apartment House offers an existing model for the development of desirable high-density multi-family housing that could be effectively adapted for the New Haven market.
-The renewal and revitalization of Church Street South Housing would also preserve large, multi-family units near the center of the city.
-While many affordable units in that complex could be preserved, in general, affordable housing is currently well represented Downtown with McQueeney Towers, Crawford Manor, and the Residences at Ninth Square, but that may change in coming years as thousands of new higher-end units come into the market.
+The New York Apartment House may offer an existing model for the development of desirable high-density multi-family housing that could be effectively adapted for the New Haven market.
+The renewal and revitalization of Church Street South Housing could have also preserved large, multi-family units near the center of the city.
+While many affordable units in that complex could be preserved, in general, affordable housing is well represented Downtown with McQueeney Towers, Crawford Manor, and the Residences at Ninth Square, but that may change in coming years as thousands of new higher-end units come into the market.

 Aside from housing, the recent addition of a high school and community college has further diversified the population Downtown.
 A plan to enliven the Green, similar to what was proposed by the Project for Public Spaces in 2012, could bolster all the future Downtown development.
 The city’s recent exploration of converting Downtown’s streets back to two-way offers hope for creating a sensible framework that is conducive to a Garden Neighborhood in the center of the city.